charmed-kubernetes/jenkins/jobs/readme.md

 2. Create a sub-directory of the same name as job.
 3. Create a `Jenkinsfile` and any additional local libraries required for job to run.
 4. Include a readme.md based on `readme-template.md`
-5. Verify job syntax with: `invoke test-jobs --conf jobs/jjb-conf.ini`
+5. Verify job syntax with: `tox --workdir .tox -e py36 -- invoke test-jobs --conf jobs/jjb-conf.ini`

 # References